curl Commands Reference

 echo | openssl s_client -connect example.com:443 2>/dev/null | openssl x509 -out cert.pem

-While this uses OpenSSL, curl can verify the saved certificate.
+While this uses OpenSSL, curl can verify the saved certificate with --cacert.

 Show certificate expiration date